 We Checked The Mileage of 1 Million Vehicles

-Please note: We have since performed a much larger test of 2.5 million vehicles, you can find out latest test here.
+Please note: We have since performed a much larger test of 7 million vehicles, you can find this test on our blog post here.

 Vehicle clocking and mileage issues are a potential problem for used car buyers, the scale of the problem is what we want to go into in this blog post, we are writing this blog post after checking the mileage of 1 million vehicles.

 We performed this test using the same methods as our free mileage history checking tool that is publicly available for anyone to use, basically if the mileage has been lowered between MOT tests or has a mixture of odometer readings (miles and kilometres), we class it as a fail.

 If you want to check your vehicle for mileage issues (for free), then enter the vehicle registration below.

 The main problem with clocking is, it’s very difficult (if not impossible in most cases) to tell if a vehicle has been clocked just by looking at it and the bigger issue is, you’re paying over the odds for a vehicle that could be worth thousands less (if the seller isn’t honest that is).

 The Overall Findings

 We started this test on the 14th July 2019 and reached 1,000,000 checked vehicles on the 2nd August 2019 (that’s 19 days of testing!).
 On the 2nd August 2019 we started compiling this data to produce the figures you see here.

 Total vehicles that failed the mileage test: 64,986 out of 1,000,000

 Mileage Failures Broken Down